-The first semester of this course is an exploration of a variety of media with the elements of art and the development of basic studio skills as the central focus.
-The second semester content includes additional media exploration and studio skills development with a central focus on composition through the study of the principles of design.
+Art I emphasizes the development of the ability to recognize visual arts content, concepts, and skills needed to create, discuss, and understand original works of art.
+Students will study and use artmaking processes to communicate ideas and personal life experiences.
+The first semester of this course is an exploration of a variety of media, both two-dimensional and three-dimensional, with the elements of art and the development of basic studio skills as the central focus.
+The second-semester content includes additional media exploration and studio skills development with a central focus on composition through the study of the design process, including brainstorming, preliminary sketching, planning, reflecting, refining, elaborating, and researching.

+DRAWING Courses: 5520A & 5520B

-DRAWING (5520A, 5520B), Grades 10-12, 1st or 2nd Sem., One-half Credit.
+Grades 10-12.
+1st or 2nd Semester.
+One-half Credit Course.
 Prerequisite: Art I or Staff Recommendation